broguinn/broguinn/_posts/2017-1-27-how-to-kill-your-vm.md

 When you do this, your VM stops accepting all new shell instances, meaning you can't SSH into your machine.
 It also means that trying to run a remote command, like, say `ssh boguinn 'rm /usr/security/limits.d/limits.conf'` in the vain hope of rescuing your machine is not possible.

 Why?
 Because the Linux kernel has a [hard upper limit](http://four-eyes.net/2012/09/etcsecuritylimits-conf-nofile-absolute-maximum/) of 1048576 (or 1024<sup>2</sup>) open files.
+And from [Stack Overflow](http://stackoverflow.com/questions/1212925/on-linux-set-maximum-open-files-to-unlimited-possible#answer-1213069):

+> RHEL 5 has a maximum value of 1048576 (220) for this limit (`NR_OPEN` in `/usr/include/linux/fs.h`), and will not accept any larger value including infinity, even for root.
+So on RHEL 5 you can use this value in `/etc/security/limits.conf` and that is as close as you are going to get to infinity.

 And because I optimistically[^opt] applied that to all users and groups by providing `*` in the first column, there were no exempt users that could correct the mistake.

 ## How to Fix It